Skip to main content

 Why it works: urges, like emotions, are time-limited.
 They peak and then diminish.
 Most people never learn this because they give in to the urge before it subsides.
 ERP teaches your nervous system that the urge is survivable.

 Practical application: when you feel the urge to check your phone during focus time, sit with the urge without acting on it.
 Notice it rise, peak, and fade.
 Each time you do this, the urge gradually loses its power.
+This pairs well with general strategies for breaking bad habits.

 5. Behavioral Experiments